celo-org/celo-monorepo/packages/docs/operations-manual/celo-foundation-voting-policy.md

 Before applying be ready to share the following:
 * A personal statement telling the Foundation why your group should get votes (max 1,500 characters)
 * Validator Group details: email, name, website, address on Mainnet and Baklava, and geographic location
-* Information about team: full names, link to professional profiles such as LinkedIn or GitHub, and an explanation of the team’s relevant experience
+* Information about your team: full names, link to professional profiles such as LinkedIn or GitHub, and an explanation of the team’s relevant experience
 * Whether your Group
     * Is validating or has validated in the past 1 month on the Celo Mainnet
     * Is currently receiving Foundation votes